 David Blehert received a Ph.D. in Bacteriology from the University of Wisconsin-Madison in 1999, and he joined the USGS National Wildlife Health Center (NWHC) as a Diagnostic and Research Microbiologist in 2003.
 His research focuses on investigation of the ecology and pathobiology of bat white-nose syndrome.
-Today, Dr. Blehert is Chief of the NWHC's Wildlife Disease Diagnostic Laboratories Branch, which specializes in the investigation of unusual mortality events impacting our nation's wildlife.
+Today, Dr. Blehert is Chief of the NWHC's Laboratory Sciences Branch, which specializes in the investigation of unusual mortality events impacting our nation's wildlife.
 His laboratories also conduct surveillance for animal diseases of high consequence, such as white-nose syndrome in bats and highly pathogenic avian influenza viruses in wild waterfowl.

-2014 to present, Branch Chief, Wildlife Disease Diagnostic Laboratories, U.S. Geological Survey National Wildlife Health Center, Madison, Wisconsin
+2014 to present, Chief, Laboratory Sciences Branch, U.S. Geological Survey National Wildlife Health Center, Madison, Wisconsin

 Science and Products